 Seattle Seahawks @ Indianapolis Colts

 No quarterback has a wider range of outcomes for the upcoming season than Carson Wentz.
 In 2017 he put up MVP-level numbers as he threw for 33 touchdowns to 7 interceptions and led the Eagles to an 11-2 record before an injury cut his season short.
 Last year, he completed just 57.4% of his passes and threw just 16 touchdowns to 15 interceptions on his way to a 3-8-1 record before being benched for Jalen Hurts down the stretch.
 Luckily for Wentz, Indianapolis head coach Frank Reich is the offensive mind who unlocked his high-upside potential in 2017, and Colts fans will be hoping Reich can pull a rabbit out of a hat with Wentz again this season.
 Wentz is surrounded by talent in this Colts’ offense and is backed by one of the most talented offensive lines in the league.
-Eric Fisher is coming off a torn Achilles, and the former Pro Bowler will be tasked with replacing a stalwart in Anthony Costanzo.
+Eric Fisher is coming off a torn Achilles, and the former Pro Bowler will be tasked with replacing a stalwart in Anthony Costanzo; he might not be ready to go for Week 1.
 However, with Quenton Nelson, Ryan Kelly, Mark Glowinski, and Braden Smith back in tow, the Colts have some of the best offensive line continuity in the league.
+It sounds like Wentz and Nelson will be ready to play in Week 1.
 With Jonathan Taylor and Marlon Mack forming a powerful 1-2 punch at RB, the Colts should have a great rushing offense, although the Seahawks allowed the 5th-fewest rushing yards in the league last year.

 It’s hard to envision a better starting point for Carson Wentz in his first season in Indy as the Seahawks allowed the 2nd-most passing yards in the NFL last year and couldn’t stop a blind snail from putting up 300+ passing yards and 100+ rushing yards last season.
-Akhello Witherspoon could be a crucial signing at cornerback and Jamal Adams will hopefully play a full season, but this Seattle defense is still very beatable.
+Shaquill Griffin is also no longer with the team.
+Jamal Adams will hopefully play a full season, but this Seattle defense is still very beatable.
 On the other end of the ball, Xavier Rhodes is one of the few corners in the league who can hang with D.K.
 Metcalf and the Colts’ offensive line is a tremendous match for a strong Seattle front seven.
 Both of these teams should be playoff squads this season with fringe Super Bowl hopes, but I’ll give the slight Week 1 edge to the home team in Indianapolis.

 Matchup to Watch: D.K.
 Metcalf (SEA WR) vs. Xavier Rhodes (IND CB)